weevood/MA-BDA_Project/README.md

 +----------------+-------+----------+
 ```

 We can indeed confirm that there are 23 possible labels.
 The most frequent labels on our data, by far, are : _smurf (~57%)_ and _neptune (~22%)_.
 Interestingly, the connections identified as *normal*, which are not anomalies, represent just under 20% of our dataset.
-All other labels are very poorly represented.
+All other labels are very poorly represented (less than 1%).

 #### Non-numeric features

+We have three columns (in addition to the labels) that contains non-numeric values : *protocol_type*, *service*, et *flag*.
+In the initial stages, these features will not be explored.

 ### 3. Questions for which you hope to get an answer from the analysis